 One of Father George’s brothers, Mike, drove down from Oxford for the tapping.
 Also a beekeeper, Mike said he thought the beer and the event were both “wonderful.”

-Parishioners who missed the tapping continued to drop by during the evening, including Tom and Annie Stark – who brought plates of seasoned pumpkin seeds Annie had made from the pumpkins Father George brings rom the farm to decorate the church sanctuary with every fall.
+Parishioners who missed the tapping continued to drop by during the evening, including Tom and Annie Stark – who brought plates of seasoned pumpkin seeds Annie had made from the pumpkins Father George brings from the farm to decorate the church sanctuary every fall.

-“He liked them so much, he left with them!” said Tom, who said the beer was just as good as his wife’s pumpkin seeds.
+“He liked them so much, he left with them!” said Tom, who pronounced the beer as good as his wife’s pumpkin seeds.
 “It’s great beer.
 Not all microbreweries have a fine taste right off the bat, but they do.”